lostfictions/znv/README.md

 znv is a small module that works hand-in-hand with Zod.
 Since env vars, when defined, are always strings, Zod schemas like `z.number()` will fail to parse them out-of-the-box.
-Zod offers a [`preprocess` schema](https://github.com/colinhacks/zod#preprocess) to handle coercions, but it can make authoring schemas verbose and clunky. znv wraps each of the Zod schemas you pass to `parseEnv` in a preprocessor that tries to coerce a string to a type the schema expects.
+Zod allows you to use a [`preprocess` schema](https://github.com/colinhacks/zod#preprocess) to handle coercions, but peppering your schemas with preprocessors to this end is verbose, error-prone, and clunky. znv wraps each of the Zod schemas you pass to `parseEnv` in a preprocessor that tries to coerce a string to a type the schema expects.

 These preprocessors don't do any validation of their own — in fact, they try to do as little work as possible and defer to your schema to handle the validation.